 You can change the frequency of payments to employees, but you can't do it arbitrarily or often.
 The change should be permanent.
 Usually, you can change pay frequency if you have a legitimate business reason (like accounting software requirements or cost) and if you don't delay payment of wages unreasonably.

 Also, be careful not to lengthen the pay period to avoid paying overtime.
 Federal overtime regulations require the payment of overtime above 40 hours in a work week.

 Does Paying More Often Result in More Pay for Some Employees?

-For salaried employees, paying more or less often should have no effect on total gross pay for a year, because a salaried employee's pay is based on an annual salary.
-Hourly employees get paid based on hours worked during a pay period, so pay frequency has no effect on pay amount.
+For salaried employees, paying more or less often should not affect total gross pay for a year, because a salaried employee's pay is based on an annual salary.
+Hourly employees get paid based on hours worked during a pay period, so pay frequency does not affect pay amount.